 Our little neighborhood group now has a few Vegan Weeks under our belts.
 We stroll leisurely over to each other’s homes, sit and relax, eat amazing food, discover nuances and ingredients that a truly vegan dietary requires, hear how badly someone is dreaming of a big, juicy burger and home we go–with no dishes to do.
 We once shared a vegan picnic at our local performing arts venue.

-I realize that for the meat eaters in the group, going vegan is a big and abrupt change–and they have all been really good egg-replacement-products about it.
+I realize that for the meat-eaters in the group, going vegan is a big and abrupt change–and they have all been really good egg-replacement-products about it.
 They have to plan all their meals differently, buy some special ingredients and do without that big chunk of flesh on their plate.
 By week’s end, they begin to feel the effects of the dietary change usually in a positive way.
 They seem to appreciate the change though admit that it is not easy.

-However, even for me, for whom the omission and inclusion of these foods is not as extreme, the very act of dietary consciousness applied to each bite is profound.
+However, even for me, for whom the omission and inclusion of these foods are not as extreme, the very act of dietary consciousness applied to each bite is profound.
 Ordinarily, one does not experience this, unless related to a religious ritual like Lent, Ramadan, keeping Kosher or fasting.
 Or, when going on a diet.
 Personally, this week brings up a lot for me to think about.

 To begin with, it heightens my vegetarian consciousness.
 It makes me think about my relationship with the animal world as it relates to the procurement or processing of eggs, dairy, and even honey.
 How many big resources of the animal kingdom does it take to bring me the little gifts my vegetarian choices allow?

 It then makes me wonder about choosing to eat for health, kindness, philosophy or sustainability; and the difference between feeding my mind, my taste buds or my body.
 Is there compatibility or dissonance between these concepts?
-Though I am a very happy plant eater, I must see if my body feels it needs some of the energy provided by animal food; and, I have to decide if I am comfortable with some of the substitution processed foods sometimes used in a vegan diet.
+Though I am a very happy plant-eater, I must see if my body feels it needs some of the energy provided by animal food; and, I have to decide if I am comfortable with some of the substitution processed foods sometimes used in a vegan diet.

 Interestingly, last November, just after my first Vegan Week, Carrie and I went to see the film, May I Be Frank, about a guy from Brooklyn, whose life is changed when he accidentally steps into a raw food, vegan cafe called Cafe Gratitude in San Francisco.
-I wrote about this in my post, Meditation v.
+I wrote about this in Meditation v.
 Medication.
 A few months later, Carrie was in San Francisco.
 She ate at the restaurant, texted me a photo of her gorgeous meal and came home with a copy of the cafe’s beautiful cookbook, I Am Grateful.

 Thus informed, I planned my menu which included the cafe’s I Am Giving Marinated Kale Salad and was on my way.
 I am glad to have the question of what am I grateful for placed before me right now.
-In this moment, I am grateful for all who share their stories with me and who are open to some dietary consciousness change; of incredible food and the creative people who know what to make with it; and, for my charming neighbors for choosing a culinary theme that includes and nourishes me on many levels.
+At this moment, I am grateful for all who share their stories with me and who are open to some dietary consciousness change; of incredible food and the creative people who know what to make with it; and, for my charming neighbors for choosing a culinary theme that includes and nourishes me on many levels.